JakobGM/astrality/docs/modules.rst

 Actions
 =======

 Actions are tasks for Astrality to perform, and are placed within :ref:`event blocks <events>` in order to specify *when* to perform them.
-There are three available ``action`` types:
+There are four available ``action`` types:

     :ref:`import_context <context_import_action>`:
         Import a ``context`` section from a YAML formatted file. ``context`` variables are used as replacement values for placeholders in your :ref:`templates <module_templates>`.
 See :ref:`context <context>` for more information.